Related Articles by Barbara:

 I read this particular book well into the night while my husband snored away, oblivious to the fact that his life was about to change because of what his wife was reading in a book.
 This book was such an encouragement because it gave me a pat on the back at a time when I needed it most.
 It also made me realize my true potential as both a writer and self-publisher.
 Best of all, this book was a virtual roadmap to success.
 If you're an aspiring writer or would-author, I believe this book will do the same for you.
 I can't recommend it highly enough.

 There are many other fine books for writers, of course, and a search on Amazon will turn them up.
 In your desire to learn, be sure to read writer's magazines, too.
 One of the first things I did when I decided to become a professional writer was subscribe to Writer's Digest magazine and order five years' worth of back issues.
 What an incredibly helpful magazine for both beginners and seasoned pros!
 I had no idea then that I would someday be working with the folks who own Writer's Digest.
-They acquired the publishing rights to one edition of my Homemade Money book before it found a permanent home with M. Evans & Co.
+They acquired the publishing rights to one edition of my Homemade Money book before it found a home with M. Evans & Co.
 When that publishing company closed its doors, Prima Publishing bought the rights to this book.
 It had a tremendous run of 32 years before going out of print.
 This may be a record for a home-business book.